Download ME Preg. Your ultimate guide for all things pregnancy!

 Recheck for GBS at Weeks 35-37.
 If you previously tested negative for GBS, be rechecked now!
 Rectovaginal swab specimens will be taken and cultured to test for the presence of GBS.
 This test is extremely important because moms who test positivefor GBS must be given antibiotics during labor to prevent the transmission of this potentially lethal germ to their babies.
 If you tested positive for GBS early in your pregnancy, your health care team should have already chosen to treat you with antibiotics during labor and may not test you again.
 Please remind your health care team or nursing staff if you are positive for GBS on delivery day.
 Be aware of the signs of GBS that your baby may exhibit in the months after birth, be checked in the ER immediately.

 Request an Ultrasound Around Week 36.
 According to Dr. Collins, an ultrasound around Week 36 could detect a potential problem with the umbilical cord or placenta making it a proactive pregnancy tool.
 This added ultrasound examines your baby’s umbilical cord and placenta for normal development and position making sure that your baby is well.
+If a Doppler ultrasound is not done, a 3D ultrasound may be performed outside the office.
 Depending on the results, further monitoring or ultrasounds may be needed.

 Continue to Monitor Your Baby’s Movements.
 Movements may or may not feel like specific punches and kicks; they can instead feel more like twirls, twists and jiggles.
 However, please be sure to pay close attention to these movements and always trust your instincts.
 Continue movement counting as suggested three times a day.
 Your baby’s movements and heart rate will basically stay the same now until delivery day.
 Keep in mind that you are looking for anything different from your baby’s usual and normal routine.
 If you notice anything out of the ordinary, call your health care team and make a quick trip to L&D or the ER to make sure that your baby is well.